 - Diffused network.
 An extended service would be characterized by low frequencies and smaller shipments, resulting in high rates on many segments of the network.
 This is particularly the case for peripheral nodes.

 - Centralized network.
-A centralized network structure (right side) has less links and a consolidation of flows at hubs.
+A centralized network structure (right side) has fewer links and consolidation of flows at hubs.
 It results in lower rates on several segments that have a higher frequency of service, notably those between hubs.
-The peripheral nodes have less direct connections, but are subject to lower rates.
+The peripheral nodes have fewer direct connections but are subject to lower rates.